blacha/uGain/README.md

 # piExp

-Replaces XP & Azerite gains into your chat windows.
+Replaces XP & Azerite gains in your chat windows.

 Update of Exp2 for WoW 8.0+